Orthopaedic & Rheumatologic Institute Outcomes

 Patient-Reported Outcome Measures 1 Year After Primary Unilateral Hip Resurfacing from the Prospective OME Cohort

-In 2016, three distinct surgeons performed primary unilateral hip resurfacing surgery on 317 patients at specific sites where the prospective Cleveland Clinic OME Cohort was active.
-Of these patients, 100% completed patient-reported outcome measures (PROMs) at baseline and 79.4% followed up at 1 year.
-The average patient age was 53.3 years and 98% were male.
+In 2020, two distinct surgeons performed primary unilateral hip resurfacing surgery on 333 patients at specific sites where the prospective Cleveland Clinic OME Cohort was active.
+Of these patients, 99.1% completed patient-reported outcome measures (PROMs) at baseline and 87.3% followed up at 1 year.
+The average patient age was 53.7 years and 100% were male.

 The box plot illustrates patients' one-year outcomes with respect to three separate PROMs: hip pain, hip function, and overall physical health.
 Here, "improvement" means that the change in score from pre-op to post-op exceeds the MCID for a PROM and is represented by the shaded region around the horizontal axis.
 The center horizontal line of each box represents the median change in PROM score, while the boxed regions above and below the center line represent the middle 50% of patients.
 Error bars represent 95% of patients and circular bubbles represent outliers.